-- 3.1 The B/OCU Commander/Heads of Unit should also ensure that a regular programme of review and challenge is in place throughout the year (e.g. by the local Quality Assurance Unit). - Quarterly reports of any new entries in the register will be sent to the relevant ACPO officer/Director for review.
-A copy of the report, plus a record of the review, will be maintained.
-In this respect the individual auditing the register must sign and date the register following the last entry at the time of the audit.
-An audit checklist can be found at Appendix 1 of Annex A and this should also be completed. - 3.3 Management Board members must review the ACPO officers and Directors' registers on a quarterly basis.
+- 3.1 The B/OCU Commander/Heads of Unit should also ensure that a regular programme of review and challenge is in place throughout the year (e.g. by the local Quality Assurance Unit). - 3.2 Quarterly reports of any new entries in the register will be sent to the relevant ACPO officer/Director for review.
+A copy of the report, plus a record of the review, will be maintained. - 3.3 Management Board members must review the ACPO officers and Directors' registers on a quarterly basis.
 The Deputy Commissioner will also review the registers of Management Board members on a quarterly basis.
-Records must be maintained of all reviews.
-In this respect the individual auditing the register must sign and date the register following the last entry at the time of the audit.
-An audit checklist can be found at Appendix 1 of Annex A and this should also be completed.
+Records must be maintained of all reviews. - 3.4 A quarterly review of their registers will be undertaken by the Chief Executive and Clerk to the MPA in respect of the Commissioner and Deputy Commissioner.